Nosebleeds in children with bleeding disorders

 What causes a nosebleed?

-Any time one of these blood vessels are damaged, a nosebleed may occur.
+Any time one of these blood vessels is damaged, a nosebleed may occur.
 If the bleeding vessel is towards the back of the nasal cavity then blood can trickle down the back of the throat into the stomach, rather than out of the nares (nostrils).

 Common contributing factors